Avishi0611/weather-app/README.md

 The app is ready to use!
 No additional configuration needed.

 📱 Usage
-Enter a city name in the search box (e.g., "London", "New York", "Tokyo") Click the Search button or press Enter
+1.Enter a city name in the search box (e.g., "London", "New York", "Tokyo") 2.Click the Search button or press Enter
 View the current weather information:
 🌡️ Temperature - Current temperature in Celsius
 ☁️ Weather Condition - Current weather description